tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 <img src='/images/sunesis.png'><br/>

 [Idealogs](https://www.idealogs.org) is a crowdsourcing [project](https://www.idealogs.org/@0x0) for creating [literature reviews](https://www.idealogs.org/@Enderx0) on controversial subjects.
-Its main contributions are
+Its main innovations are

-1. a [model](https://www.idealogs.org/@0x2) that describes the fundamental relationship between understanding and context;
+1. a [model](https://www.idealogs.org/@0x2) that explains the fundamental relationship between understanding and context;
-2. a [wiki engine](https://www.idealogs.org/@0x1) that implements the model; and
+2. a [wiki engine](https://www.idealogs.org/@0x1) that implements that model; and
 3. a [linking policy](https://www.idealogs.org/@0xB) that makes it scalable.

-The result is a context-driven platform for collaboratively cataloging and summarizing discussions of complex topics.
+The result is a context-driven platform for collaboratively summarizing discussions of complex topics.
 I previously developed a [proposal](http://tyfried.github.io/files/discourse.pdf) for future study of this work in graduate school; an updated version will be published here in December 2019.

 ## Motivations